JesperChristensen89/TensorFlow-Jetson-TX2/README.md

 TensorFlow:

 * Version 1.3, 1.5
-* Build with CUDA support
+* Built with CUDA support

-Build from source by modifying the guide from https://github.com/jetsonhacks/installTensorFlowTX2 and https://www.tensorflow.org/install/install_sources.
+Built from source by modifying the guide from https://github.com/jetsonhacks/installTensorFlowTX2 and https://www.tensorflow.org/install/install_sources.